 - 2.1 Barnet Council's Allocations Scheme sits within a legal framework which is summarised in this section. - 2.2 The 1996 Housing Act (as amended by the 2002 Homelessness Act) requires local authorities to make all allocations and nominations in accordance with an Allocations Scheme.
 A summary of the Allocations Scheme must be published and made available free of charge to any person who asks for a copy.
-This document and a easy to read summary of the scheme are available on the council's web site, www.barnet.gov.uk and paper copies will be provided on request. - 2.3 The Housing Act 1996, (as amended) requires local authorities to give Reasonable Preference in their allocations policies to people with high levels of assessed housing need who are defined as: - All homeless people as defined in Part VII of the Housing Act 1996 (whether or not the applicant is owed a statutory homeless duty and regardless of whether such cases have any local connection with Barnet Council); - People who are owed a duty under section 190 (2), 193 (2) or 195 (2) of the 1996 Act (or under section 65 (2) or 68(2) of the Housing Act 1985) or who are occupying accommodation secured by any Housing authority under section (192 (3). - People occupying Insanitary, overcrowded or otherwise unsatisfactory housing: - People who need to move on medical or welfare grounds (including grounds relating to a disability); - People who need to move to a particular locality within the district to avoid hardship to themselves or others. - 2.4 The Act also requires local authorities to state within the policy what its position is on offering applicants a choice of housing accommodation, or offering them the opportunity to express preference about the housing accommodation to be allocated to them.
-Our policy on choice is described below in Section 4. - 2.5 This Allocations Scheme complies with the requirements of: - Housing Act 1996 (as amended) - Allocation of Accommodation: Code of Guidance for Housing Authorities 2002 - ➤ Fair and Flexible: Statutory guidance on social housing allocations for local authorities in England 2009 - ➤ Localism Act 2012 - London Housing Strategy - Barnet Housing Strategy.
+This document and a FAQ of the scheme are available on the Council's web site, www.barnet.gov.uk and paper copies will be provided on request. - 2.3 The Housing Act 1996, (as amended) requires local authorities to give Reasonable Preference in their Allocations Schemes to people with high levels of assessed housing need who are defined as: - All homeless people as defined in Part VII of the Housing Act 1996 (whether or not the applicant is owed a statutory homeless duty and regardless of whether such cases have any local connection with Barnet Council) - People who are owed a duty under s,189B, s.190 (2), 193 (2) or 195 of the Housing Act 1996 (or under s.65 (2) or 68(2) of the Housing Act 1985) or who are occupying accommodation secured by any Housing Authority under s.192 (3) People occupying insanitary, overcrowded or otherwise unsatisfactory housing - People who need to move on medical or welfare grounds (including grounds relating to a disability) - People who need to move to a particular locality within the district to avoid hardship to themselves or others - People serving in the armed forces and suffering from a serious injury, illness of disability which is attributable (wholly or partly) to the person's service - People who have formerly served in the armed forces, where the application is made within five years of discharge - People who have recently ceased, or will cease to be entitled, to reside in accommodation provided by the Ministry of Defence following the death of that person's spouse or civil partner who has served in the armed forces and whose death was attributable (wholly or partly) to that service, or - People serving or have served in the reserve forces and are suffering from a serious injury, illness or disability which is attributable (wholly or partly) to the person's service. - 2.4 The Act also requires local authorities to state within their Allocations Scheme what its position is on offering applicants a choice of housing accommodation, or offering them the opportunity to express preference about the housing accommodation to be allocated to them.
+Our policy on choice is described below in Section 4.
+Further amendments have been made to the Housing Act 1996, by the Homelessness